 Clinical hypnosis is a highly relaxed state of consciousness that allows an individual to focus on specific thoughts, ideas, and feelings while willingly dissociating from other distractions.
 Its is a state of absorption, concentration, and focused attention.
 This state can be extremely beneficial in changing unwanted patterns of behavior, unregulated thoughts, and conflicted feeling states.

 The use of clinical hypnosis in conjunction with analytically-oriented psychotherapy can often result in a deeper understanding of persistent, unwanted affective states and patterns of behavior that seem to be occurring "out of the blue."
 Hypnosis has been demonstrated to be effective in addressing depressive states, chronic anxiety, compulsions, obsessions, work-related inhibitions and impediments, and long-standing relational problems.

-I am a member in good standing of the American Society of Clinical Hypnosis and I was trained in Anaheim and Carlsbad, California by Michael Yapko, Ph.D.
+I was trained in Anaheim and Carlsbad, California by Michael Yapko, Ph.D.